 |BEFORE ©Dream Pod 9|

-Third, the scale of the above model is ultra-teensy-weensy (smaller than a Space Marine) which allows for next to no customization, not to speak of detail at all.
-You can see the horrors here.
-Really, they were also doomed by the fact that giant robots never really caught on past Battletech (which also went under for a time) as far as gaming was concerned, and that what they were trying to do in the first place (tell a Gundam story) was done, and in a better medium, by the people they idolized (you know, the folks who actually MAKE the Gundam anime).
+Third, the scale of the above model is ultra-teensy-weensy (smaller than a Space Marine) which allows for next to no customization, an reply barely any detail at all.
+I am not kidding.
+Really, they were also doomed by the fact that giant robots never really caught on past Battletech (which also went under for a time) as far as gaming was concerned.
 Their Heavy Gear line seems to be going the same way, which makes me sad, since I wrote some copy for their RPG books.

 Anyway, the demise of Jovian Chronicles has left us with some AMAZING artifacts; the entire first line of models, which I happen to own a set of, because I absolutely bloody love giant robots, and had a ready source of cash during the 1990's.
 In addition, I purchased a few extras for conversions.
 You'll recall this fellow: